 RER A : Charles de Gaulle-Étoile

-Alongside the parade on the Champs-Élysées, the French will have the opportunity to meet the soldiers in various places in Paris: on the esplanade des Invalides, at the Hôtel de Ville, in the André Citroën Park, at the town hall of the 19th arrondissement and on the Place de la Nation.
-The programme for the day includes an exhibition of military vehicles, demonstrations, musical and sporting events, flight simulators, etc.
+Alongside the parade, the French have the opportunity to meet the soldiers on the esplanade des Invalides.
+The programme for the day includes an exhibition of military vehicles, demonstrations, musical and sporting events...